-This guarantee of a return was important to us since, with the intention of leaving our jobs in 2025, our everyday expenses will no longer be covered by a paycheck deposited in our accounts every two weeks.
+This guarantee of a return was important to us since, with the intention of leaving our jobs before the traditional age of retirement, our everyday expenses will no longer be covered by a paycheck deposited in our accounts every two weeks.
 Our spending will be financed from the dividend and gains of our investment funds and/or from the profit on our rental property.

 It will therefore be beneficial, especially when the market is not performing so well, to need less liquidity to finance our expenses.
 When we eliminate a mortgage payment or the cost of rent, we greatly eliminate the need to liquidity.